adriaanbd/vitalstracker/README.md

 ## Live Demo

 This mobile web app is deployed on Vercel (formerly Zeit) and can be accessed [here](https://vitalstracker.now.sh/).

+*Note*: The API is deployed on a free Heroku instance; therefore, requests might take longer than expected.
+The backend's repository can be found [here](https://github.com/adriaanbd/vitaltracker-backend-rails).

 ## Getting Started